VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > the reference implementation.
 This chapter describes a step in the
 > CQRS journey, the implementation may well change as we learn more and
 > refactor the code.

+## Hardening the RegistrationProcess Workflow

+**Note:** In the V2 release, the RegistrationProcess workflow generated a Guid in its constructor to use as an Id.
+This was removed as part of the hardening process in order to...

+## Making the SeatsReserved Event Idempotent

+## Creating a Psuedo Transaction when the Workflow Saves Its State and Sends a Command

 # Testing